Options for write_term

 Subterm-type-specific options

-C-printf-like style, one of
+Select a C-printf-like style, one off

 ,e